 In the event that Mr. Fritzky's employment is terminated for any reason during the term of his employment agreement, the Company will provide Mr. Fritzky with group welfare benefits and perquisites for three years following termination (except in the event of a termination by the Company for "cause" or by Mr. Fritzky without "good reason" as defined in the employment agreement), and outplacement services for twelve months (except in the event of Mr. Fritzky's death).
-If Mr. Fritzky's employment is terminated by the Company without "cause" or by Mr. Fritzky for "good reason", Mr. Fritzky will be entitled to all of the benefits described in the preceding sentence, plus (i) Mr. Fritzky will receive a lump sum payment in an amount equal to all base salary due through the remainder of the term of the employment agreement, (ii) Mr. Fritzky's retention bonus account will fully vest and be paid out, (iii) Mr. Fritzky's restricted stock will immediately vest, and (iv) all of Mr. Fritzky's options to purchase Company Common Stock will fully vest and become immediately exercisable.
-Mr. Fritzky must execute a release in favor of the Company as a condition to the receipt of these severance benefits.
+If Mr. Fritzky's employment is terminated by the Company without "cause" or by Mr. Fritzky for "good reason", Mr. Fritzky will be entitled to all of the benefits described in the preceding sentence, plus (i) Mr. Fritzky will receive a lump sum payment in an amount equal to all base salary due through the remainder of the term of the employment agreement, (ii) Mr. Fritzky's restricted stock will immediately vest, and (iv) all of Mr. Fritzky's options to purchase Company Common Stock will fully vest and be company as a condition to the receipt of these severance benefits.